russmckendrick/blog/content/tunes/2023-09-04-listened-to-this-week/index.md

 title: "What did I listen to in week 35?"
 date: "2023-09-04"
 draft: false
-summary: "Diving into the rhythmic euphoria of iconic punk-rock, my musical week was dominated by the distinct sounds of 'The Jam.'
-Succumbing to their compelling tunes, LastFM data unveiled this legendary band as my most played artist.
-Explore the raw energy and timeless allure that continues to define my auditory journey."
+summary: "Experience the electrifying sounds of The Jam as they dominate this week's playlist.
+Their timeless punk-rock tunes will leave you captivated by their raw energy!"
 cover:
     image: "/img/weekly-tunes-012.png"
     relative: false